“You are how you move,” or should it be, “You are how you don’t move?”

 - Your shoe choices

-- How you stand in the checkout line
+- How do you stand in the checkout line

 - How you carry your bag, your laundry basket, or your 30-pound kid